Skip to main content

 Why are they called patient partners?

-PVN members believe the term “patient partners” best represents the role they play in health care improvement work.
-They want to work alongside health care teams as partners in work that affects them.
+PVN patient partners believe the term “patient partners” best represents the role they play in health care improvement work.
+They want to work alongside health care teams as partners in work that impacts them.

 What do patient partners do?